 Firecode C is less popular, but is equally, if not even more, effective.
 Apart from 5/8 inch, it also comes in 1/2 inch thickness.
 With adding vermiculite to its content, Firecode C is technically more resistant than Type X. This additive prevents drywall shrinkage during high heat situations.
 With it, the gypsum remains more stable and intact.
 You can also opt for Type X Shaftliner which it the most fire-resistant type on the market, but it is usually used in specific situations and commercial properties.

 Even though it is very beneficial, installing drywall throughout the entire house is rarely practiced.
 In fact, some experts avoid using it in residential houses that have no contact with other properties.
 However, building codes require fire-rated drywall installation in garages and walls that separate the garage from the rest of the house (including ceilings).
 Additionally, it is also recommended in areas that are more fire-prone like kitchens, utility rooms and behind furnaces.

-If you live in an apartment or a town house, fire-rated drywall is necessary.
-You never know what your neighbors are up to and you don’t want to endanger your life just because the neighbor forgot to turn off the oven.
+If you live in an apartment or a townhouse, fire-rated drywall is necessary.
+You never know what your neighbours are up to and you don’t want to endanger your life just because the neighbour forgot to turn off the oven.
 Installing fire-repelling drywall on walls that connect you with other residences is the smartest option you can choose.